rvanrijn/spark-workshop/README.md

 #spark-wordCount application

-This Spark/Core application is the basic hello world spark application
+This Spark/Core application is the basic hello world spark application.
+These examples are copied from the spark-worshop at http://www.typesafe.com/activator/template/spark-workshop from Dean Wampler

 #Input